jd-opensource/drip-table/packages/drip-table/README.md

-# Drip-Table Development Guide
+# DripTable Development Guide

-`Drip-Table` is the core library of the solution for building dynamic tables.
+`DripTable` is the core library of the solution for building dynamic tables.
 It's main ability is to render a dynamic table automatically when received data which conforms to the `JSON Schema` standard.

 ## Directory